DanielusG/math_keyboard/README.md

 field (so-called "math field") and a custom-made fully integrated math keyboard in _Flutter only_ - no plugins, no web views.

+**In this fork this library has been expanded by adding a myriad of additional buttons and features**
 ## About math_keyboard

 The `math_keyboard` package provides a widget that behaves like a Flutter `TextField` with the same